cckmwong-data/tech_fundamental_analysis/README.md

 ---

 ## Overview
 This repository focuses on the **Fundamental Core**, an end-to-end automated platform for financial data analysis.
 By orchestrating daily extraction of 10-K/10-Q statements (i.e. financial statements) and stock prices via Python and Google Sheets, it eliminates the "stale data" problem inherent in retail research.
-The dashboard is fully interactive, allowing users to stress-test target prices by adjusting WACC, growth rates, and risk-free assumptions in real-time.
+The dashboard is fully interactive, allowing users to stress-test target prices by adjusting Weighted Average Cost of Capital (WACC), growth rates, and risk-free assumptions in real-time.

 ---